kateweber/ESource-Case-Study/README.md

 - Standardize circuitID and derID values (instead of using the values given from utilities as is, wrap them in a hash or md5 with utility name)
     - Prevents duplicates across utilities
     - Standardizes format
+- Currently am using a `select distinct` for reducing grain from segment level to circuit level, but likely should have implemented it as a `group by circuitID` and aggregated at least some of the values, like shape_length
+- Add validation for each transform layer and decide whether we should throw error upon failures or filter out erroneous rows (or some of each depending on type of failure)
+    - Check for duplicate records
+    - Check for nulls
+    - Check for refresh dates that are prior to the previous refresh date for that circuit or DER
+    - Check for acceptable value ranges (for numeric values like min/max hosting capapcity, voltage, and shape length)
+    - etc

 ### Code Cleanliness
 - Standardize use of “feeder” vs “circuit” across all code/file names